lorthos/avro-registry/README.md

 ## avro-registry

 Simple Rest Application to serve as a central registry for Avro Schemas.
-Uses a RDBMS for storing schemas and version numbers, hast built in full avro validation
+Uses a RDBMS for storing schemas and version numbers, includes built in full avro validation

 ## TODO